joselatines/multitasking-telegram-bot/README.md

-# Telegram Link Shortener Bot
+# Telegram Multi-Tasking Bot
-This is a Telegram bot that can be used to shorten URLs.

-## How to Use
-1. Start the bot by sending a message with the command "/start".
-2. To shorten a link, send a message with the command "/short" or one of its aliases: "acortar", "shortener".
-3. The bot will prompt you to insert the URL to shorten.
-4. After entering the URL, the bot will return the shortened link.
+Welcome to the Telegram Multi-Tasking Bot, a powerful and versatile bot that offers multiple capabilities, including link shortening with Bitly and Instagram media downloading.
+This bot simplifies various tasks for you, and in the near future, it will be equipped with even more helpful features.

+# Features

+## Bitly Link Shortening
+- With this bot, you can easily shorten long URLs using the Bitly API.
+Just send the URL you want to shorten, and the bot will provide you with a shortened link.

+## Instagram Media Downloader
+- Downloading Instagram media has never been easier.
+You can use this bot to grab both images and videos from Instagram posts by simply sharing the URL of the post.

+## More Features Coming Soon
+Stay tuned for future updates!
+We are constantly working on adding new and useful functionalities to this bot to make it even more versatile.

-## Commands
+# Commands
-The following commands are available for the bot:
+Here are the available commands for the bot:

-- /start, ayuda, help: Displays a welcome message.
+- /help, ayuda, help: Displays a welcome message and provides guidance on how to use the bot.
-- /short, acortar, shortener: Prompts for the URL to shorten.
+- /short, acortar, shortener: Shorten a URL using the Bitly API.
+The bot will prompt you to enter the URL.
-- /about, acerca, aboutme: Displays information about the bot.
+- /about, acerca, aboutme: Get information about the bot.

-## Installation
-1. Clone this repository.
-2. Install the required packages by running pip install -r requirements.txt.
-3. Create a .env file and add your Telegram bot token as the value for the TELEGRAM_TOKEN key.
-Example: TELEGRAM_TOKEN=1234567890:ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuv.
-4. Run the bot by executing python main.py.

-## Dependencies
-os
-dotenv
-telebot
-threading
-shorter (a custom module created by the developer)
+- /igimage: Download an Instagram picture post.
+Share the Instagram post URL to initiate the download.
+- /igvideo: Download an Instagram video post.
+Share the Instagram post URL to start the download.